Keep your momentum

 About classical Hodgkin lymphoma after a stem cell transplant

 Sometimes people receive a stem cell transplant if their disease is not well controlled after initial treatment.
-ADCETRIS may be given after a stem cell transplant to reduce the risk of relapse or worsening disease.
+ADCETRIS may be given after a stem cell transplant to help reduce the risk of relapse or worsening disease.
 This is called consolidation treatment.

 ADCETRIS is a well-established treatment backed by over a decade of clinical data